hpcaitech/ColossalAI/applications/ColossalChat/README.md

 ### Alternative Option For RLHF: Group Relative Policy Optimization (GRPO)
 We support the main algorithm used to train DeepSeek R1 model, a variant of Proximal Policy Optimization (PPO), that enhances mathematical reasoning abilities while concurrently optimizing the memory usage of PPO.
 Read this [README](./examples/README.md) for more information.

+### SFT for DeepSeek V3
+We support fine-tuning DeepSeek V3/R1 model with LoRA.

 ### Inference Quantization and Serving - After Training

 We provide an online inference server and a benchmark.
 We aim to run inference on single GPU, so quantization is essential when using large models.